pingcap/tispark/docs/userguide.md

 ## Recommended deployment configurations

-### For TiKV cluster

-For the independent deployment of TiKV and TiSpark, it is recommended to refer to the following recommendations.

-+ Hardware configuration
-     - For general purposes, refer to the TiDB and TiKV hardware configuration [recommendations](https://github.com/pingcap/docs/blob/master/dev/how-to/deploy/hardware-recommendations.md).
-     - If the user scenarios more involves data analysis, increase the memory of the TiKV nodes to at least 64G.
-If you use Hard Disk Drive (HDD), it is recommended to use at least 8 disks.
-+ TiKV parameters (by default)

-    ```
-    [Server]
-    End-point-concurrency = 8 # For OLAP scenarios, consider increasing this parameter
-    [Raftstore]
-    Sync-log = false

-    [Rocksdb]
-    Max-background-compactions = 6
-    Max-background-flushes = 2

-    [Rocksdb.defaultcf]
-    Block-cache-size = "10GB"

-    [Rocksdb.writecf]
-    Block-cache-size = "4GB"

-    [Rocksdb.raftcf]
-    Block-cache-size = "1GB"

-    [Rocksdb.lockcf]
-    Block-cache-size = "1GB"

-    [Storage]
-    Scheduler-worker-pool-size = 4
-    ```

 ### For independent deployment of Spark cluster and TiSpark cluster

 Refer to the [Spark official website](https://spark.apache.org/docs/latest/hardware-provisioning.html) for detailed hardware recommendations.